ParInsights/Fuzzy-Matching-Projects/README.md

-# Fuzzy-Matching-Projects
+# Fuzzy Matching
-Just a bunch of projects and files related to my work in matching names.

-# Fuzzy Matching - Fuzzywuzzy Methods Review
+# Fuzzywuzzy Methods Review

 ## Overview

 Review of the four methods that calculate the edit distance between some ordering of the tokens in both input strings.
 This is done using the difflib.ratio function which will:

-      Return a measure of the sequences' similarity (float in [0,1]).
+- Return a measure of the sequences' similarity (float in [0,1]).

-    Where T is the total number of elements in both sequences, and M is the number of matches,      this is 2.0*M / T.
+- Where T is the total number of elements in both sequences, and M is the number of matches,      this is 2.0*M / T.

-          Note that this is 1 if the sequences are identical, and 0 if they have nothing in common.
+- Note that this is 1 if the sequences are identical, and 0 if they have nothing in common.

 The four following fuzzywuzzy methods call difflib.ratio on different combinations of the input strings.